Surface slices and homology spheres: Surface slicing and cobordisms

 \begin{Def} Let $F \subset S^4$ be a knotted surface, the image of an embedding $f: \Sigma_g \hookrightarrow S^4$ of a genus $g$ surface $\Sigma_g$.
 Then we say $K \subset S^3$ is a {\bf slice} of $F$ if $K$ can be realized as the intersection of $F$ and some equatorial $S^3$ in $S^4$. \end{Def}

-If we fix a knotted surface whose branched cover is a homology 4-sphere, then we can study its slices to create families of manifolds embeddable in the corresponding homology 4-sphere.
+If we fix a knotted surface whose branched cover is a homology 4-sphere, then we can study its slices to create families of manifolds embeddable in the corresponding homology 4-sphere via branched covers.